phir pursish-e jaraa;hat-e dil ko chalaa hai

-1) again Passion has set out to ask about the wounds
+1) again Passion has set out for inquiry about [the health of] the wounds of the heart

-2) having equipped itself with a hundred thousand salt-dishes
+2) having made the provision of a hundred thousand salt-dishes

 pursish : 'Asking, questioning, interrogating, inquiring, inquiry (generally after health)'.
 (Platts p.248)